ccodes-k/ROS1-Portfolio/README.md

 ## Overview

 ROS 1 (Robot Operating System) is a modular open-source middleware used to develop, simulate, and control robotic systems.
 This repository demonstrates ROS capabilities through projects like TurtleBot navigation and Gazebo simulations.
-In this project, Limo Robot uses ROS and its features to naviagte through obstacles in the arena with varying complexities.
+In this project, Limo Robot uses ROS and its features to navigate through obstacles in the arena with varying complexities.

 ### Contents